31i0t/javascript_platform_game/README.md

 # sylvia
-All game logic (just under 7k lines of code) is contained in the sketch.js file.
+All game logic is contained in the sketch.js file.

 All code and graphics were built from scratch.